active/sport performance pre-workout

 Amino Shield® with ursolic acid - with ursolic acid – Amino Shield is a patent-pending anti-catabolic lean mass potentiating element, containing ursolic acid* We included Amino Shield in Cardio Igniter to help reduce muscle loss and support lean mass stimulation.*

 Red Beet Juice High in Nitrates - Red beet root is naturally high in nitrates (NO3) which are believed to improve athletic performance.
 A study led by the University of Exeter, published in 2009 in the Journal of Applied Physiology, pointed to the benefits of NO3, concluding that they boost a cyclist's endurance.
-Nitrates are helpful to athletes because they quickly bring oxygen to muscles, essentially making the more difficult efforts easier.*
+Nitrates are helpful to athletes because they quickly bring oxygen to muscles.*

-Raspberry Ketones - Research suggests that raspberry ketones appear to have the potential to support body fat reduction by increasing norepinephrine-induced lipolysis (stored fat release).*
+Raspberry Ketones - Research suggests that raspberry ketones may have the potential to support body fat reduction by increasing norepinephrine-induced lipolysis (stored fat release).*

 L-Carnitine - is a naturally occurring amino acid that plays a vital role in the metabolism of fat.
 It functions as a transporter of fatty acids into the mitochondria, the metabolic furnace of the cell.
 It has been established that an adequate supply of L-carnitine is necessary for the maintenance of good health and energy.*

 Carnosyn® Beta-Alanine - Beta-alanine is an amino acid that promotes muscular energy.
 A study published in a 2010 issue of Medicine and Science in Sports and Exercise concluded that supplementation with beta-alanine increases muscle’s carnosine content and, therefore, total muscle buffer capacity, with the potential to improve physical performance during high-intensity exercise and to delay the onset of neuromuscular fatigue.*